-Environmental sustainability is about operating our business in a manner that respects and protects our climate and natural resources.
+Environmental protection is about operating our business in a manner that respects and protects our climate and natural resources.

 What we're doing

 In 2016, we embarked on a new strategy that sets ambitious commitments up until 2025.
 We committed around $25 million to natural resource projects to reduce our impacts across our sites in 2016.

 Climate change poses an increasing risk for our business.
 Its potential impacts on human health are far reaching.
 The impacts on water and other natural resources make it all the more important we use resources wisely and make the switch to renewable energy, while reducing emissions across our operations and engaging with our supply chain to ensure our suppliers do their fair share.

 We are planning work to better understand the full range of regulatory, physical and financial risks and opportunities posed by climate change across our own sites and our supply chain throughout 2017 so we can begin developing an adaptation strategy.
 We estimate that the most immediate risk to our operations from a changing climate is the availability of water.
 In 2016, we identified our sites with the greatest exposure to water scarcity where we will prioritise water efficiency projects to reduce our exposure to water risks.